andre-st/dotfiles/README.md

 I used to have two monitors for a long time.
 Now there is only a single 24-inch office EIZO monitor.
 I think it helps me to focus and maybe reduce electricity bills (∅10 W).

 My larger television is connected as a second output device, but I usually don't use it for work.

 Dark flat design theme (so that I don't look into a bright lamp for many hours), no full-blown desktop environment, preferably keyboard-friendly and tidy text-based UI.
-A TUI usually lacks _decorative animations_ or "seductive details" that help with the first impression of a product or "software sympathy".
+A TUI usually lacks _decorative animations_ or "seductive details" or logos or brand design that help with the first impression of a product or "software sympathy".
 Though, it might show _informative animations_
 that communicate functionality or responsiveness.

 A background image would indicate bad use of my screen estate.
+Otherwise, on MS Windows PCs, I've had a solid (usually billard-green) color instead of an image; found it more relaxing and easier to find desktop icons.

 I use _workspaces_ a lot
 as they reduce window confusion,